hasan-rakibul/CNN-bengali-vowels-words-classification/README.md

-# bengali_vowel_recognition
+# Bengali Vowel Recognition
-Classification of nine Bengali vowels using CNN.
+##Classification of nine Bengali vowels using a CNN
+This repo mostly contains the pre-defense preparation of my undergraduate thesis.